Parents as Teachers

 All parent educators require reflective supervision.
 One supervisor can oversee up to 6-12 PAT parent educators.
 Supervisors may serve a small caseload of families.
 Those serving families are required to maintain their model certification and meet the PAT Essential Requirements around reflective supervision and professional development.
 Supervisors who also serve as parent educators should seek out reflective supervision from someone in their organization or informally partner with another organization to receive the support provided through reflective supervision.
 Supervisors not serving families are advised to maintain their model certification so they can stay up to date with the PAT Foundational Curricula and provide support during times of staff leave or turnover.

 NCPC strongly recommends staff receive training in the Standards of Quality for Family Support and Strengthening.
-Contact Prevent Child Abuse North Carolina | PCANC (preventchildabusenc.org) or National Family Support Network for more information, training and certification.
+Contact Positive Childhood Alliance North Carolina (PCANC) or National Family Support Network (NFSN) for more information, training, and certification.

 Training for Model Fidelity